Kohlberg's Moral Development Stages

 With these 3 stages of morality, Kohlberg believed people followed an inherent hierarchy of moral actions.
 People first acted on the basis of their own interests and desires, then out of societal expectations for acceptable behavior, and finally, with an understanding of individual rights which guides their moral choices.
 This concept is often referred to as "the morality of actions" and shows how Kohlberg's theory can be applied in different situations.

-To strengthen and support his theory, Kohlberg conducted empirical studies on diverse populations across cultures using surveys, interviews and moral dilemmas.
+To strengthen and support his theories, Kohlberg conducted empirical studies on diverse populations across cultures using surveys, interviews and moral dilemmas.
 From these studies, he found that most people moved through the stages in a linear fashion from early childhood to adulthood.

 His findings and research have become important contributions to the field of psychology as well as being used in educational models around the world.